fabri1983/signaling_server/README.md

 - Uses Maven 3.6.x.
 You can use `mvnw` if you don't have Maven installed in your host.
 - Uses Spring Boot 2.2.3.RELEASE.
-- After Spring Boot repackages the final *WAR* file, a Docker image is built.
+- After Spring Boot repackages the final *WAR* file, a Docker image can be built using the profile `docker`.
 So you need to get Docker installed and running.
-If not Docker installed then use `-Dskip.docker.build=true` to skip the docker build.
-- Runs on **Java 8** and **Java 11** (default profile is *java11*).
+- Runs on **Java 8** and **Java 11** (default profile is `java11`).
-- Native image generation using GraalVM: currently struggling with *Spring Graal Native* plugin to correctly create a native image.
+- Native image generation using GraalVM: It is enabled with profile `graal`.
+Currently struggling with *Spring Graal Native* plugin to correctly create a native image.

 ## Create self signed certificate (no chain ca, no SAN -Subject Alternative Names-)